linnouw/React-Auction-DApp/README.md

-Frontend UI for Generic trading platform by Akka.
+UI for Generic trading platform by Akka.
 Every user can create an auction or bid on an existing auction.
 At the end of the bidding process, winner will get his money from highestBidder and other bidders are refunded.

-##Requirements
+## Requirements

 * node v16.14.0
 * npm v6.14.0